-The Association for Jewish Studies is pleased to again offer three matching grants of $5,000 (community sponsors would contribute $2,500 for a total of $7,500) to support public programming in 2020–2021.
+The Association for Jewish Studies is pleased to again offer matching grants of $5,000 (community sponsors would contribute $2,500 for a total of $7,500) to support public programming during the 2022 – 2023 academic year.
 These grants will enable local communities to present projects that combine cultural programming with a scholarly component.
-There is no one program we are looking for.
+There is no one program for which we are looking.
 It may be a concert interwoven with a panel discussion or a theater presentation with accompanying workshops.
 The AJS is open to all proposals for public programming that combine cultural and scholarly components.
 The goal for these grants is to stimulate Jewish Studies programming growth in communities throughout the United States.

 • Organization or department must engage Jewish Studies scholarship and/or scholars in a meaningful way